North Cowton: Geography and governance

 The nearest settlements to North Cowton are East Cowton, Uckerby, Scorton, Birkby and Dalton-on-Tees which are within 3 mi of the village.
 The highest point in the village is at the north on Holywell Lane, at 214 ft.
 The Stell has its source to the south of the village and is a tributary of the nearby River Wiske.
 The east end of the village lies close to the B1263 road.

-The village lies within the Richmond UK Parliament constituency, the Richmondshire North electoral division of North Yorkshire County Council and the Croft ward of Hambleton District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Demography

 2001 Census

 According to the 2001 UK Census, the parish was 50.4% male and 49.6% female of the total population of 550.
 The religious make-up was 84.5% Christian with the rest stating no religion.
 The ethnic distribution was 100% White.
 There were 216 dwellings.